 Fifth, a broader examination of the empirical data does not show that increasing the money supply directly and immediately causes inflation.

 For detailed empirical analysis, read this paper written by The Private Debt Project and review the accompanying underlying data.
-The quantity of money and the consumer price level are correlated, but that causation is bidirectional but likely goes primarily in the opposite direction.
+In short, significant price increases are just as likely to occur without any expansion of the money supply as they are likely to occur following a major expansion for the money supply over short periods.
+Over longer periods the quantity of money and the consumer price level are correlated, but that causation is bidirectional but likely goes primarily in the opposite direction.
 Rather than firms unilaterally raising prices - and sacrificing market share - because the government announced lower rates or a new spending program, consumers increase their borrowing to meet their material needs when prices go up.
 To illustrate with a real-life example, when someone wants a new car, they research the model they want and then find a way to pay for it, which may include borrowing money up to the previously-agreed-upon price.
 If the price of the car goes up, then they borrow more.
 They do not do the opposite.
 They do not go to their bank, ask “What’s the most you’d be willing to lend me?,” then go to the car dealership and say “The bank loaned me this much money; sell me the most expensive car I can get with this money.”
 There is some increased willingness to pay for consumer goods that results from easier lending conditions, but generally people seek to avoid debt and make decisions about what consumer goods they can afford before considering interest rates.